zcattacz/alasql_wiki/Handsontable.js.md

 # SQL for Handsontable Grid

-Alasql can be used as an SQL engine for [Handsontable grid](http://handsontable.com):
+AlaSQL can be used as an SQL engine for [Handsontable grid](http://handsontable.com):

 ```js
     var hot = new Handsontable(document.getElementById('example'), {